-Last week, I received a telephone call from a guy located in Florida who was on the verge of opening a new business.
-Apparently, he was thinking about using LegalZoom to assist in the preparation and filing of his trademark application.
-For those of you who don’t already know, LegalZoom is an online legal document preparation service.
-It is not a law firm and it cannot offer any legal advice or guidance.
-People who are looking to register a trademark with LegalZoom (God forbid) are asked to fill out a questionnaire that resembles the official trademark application form provided by the Trademark Office.
-They submit their responses to LegalZoom with a payment that covers LegalZoom’s service charge and the government filing fee for the application.
-Without checking for accuracy or completeness, LegalZoom transcribes the responses onto the Trademark Office’s official application form and submits it on behalf of its customers.
-There is absolutely no review by LegalZoom as to whether the trademark is even eligible for registration, which is a problem considering that there are many categories of trademarks that are completely barred from being federally registered.
+I once received a telephone call from a guy located in Florida who was on the verge of opening a new business.
+Apparently, he was thinking about using the LegalZoom trademark registration service to prepare and file his trademark application.
+For those of you who don’t already know, LegalZoom is a do-it-yourself trademark service.
+It’s not a law firm and it can’t offer any legal advice or guidance.
+People who are looking to register a trademark with LegalZoom (God forbid) are asked to fill out a questionnaire that resembles the official USPTO trademark application form provided by the United States Patent and Trademark Office (USPTO).
+They submit their responses to LegalZoom along with a payment that covers LegalZoom’s service charge and the government filing fee for the trademark application.
+Without checking for accuracy or completeness, LegalZoom transcribes the responses onto the USPTO application form and submits it on behalf of its customers.
+There’s absolutely no review by LegalZoom as to whether the trademark is even eligible for registration, which is a problem considering that there are many categories of trademarks that are completely barred from being federally registered.

 The fact of the matter is that LegalZoom would have done nothing to dissuade my potential client from filing his trademark application.
 Why?
-Because nobody at LegalZoom has a clue which trademarks are entitled to federal registration and which ones aren’t.
-It would have happily pocketed the money and laughed all the way to the bank.
+Because nobody at LegalZoom has a clue which trademarks are entitled to registration and which ones aren’t.
+LegalZoom would have happily pocketed the money and laughed all the way to the bank.
 And where would that have left this budding entrepreneur?
-I’ll tell you where. $494 in credit card debt and a trademark application that isn’t worth a $@#!.
+I’ll tell you where. $494 in credit card debt and a trademark application that wasn’t worth a $@#!.

 Related Article: Is LegalZoom Good for Performing My Trademark Search?

 Related Article: Is LegalZoom Legit for Preparing My Trademark Application?